Real market signals. One week.

 Every founder validates eventually.
 Most do it six months too late.

-You tell a friend.
+You tell your family and friends.
 They say "amazing idea."
 You ask ChatGPT.
 It gives you a go-to-market plan.
 You feel ready.
 You build.
 Three months later, the market says nothing.
 Not "no." Just silence.

 Which one sounds like you?